icon

 • Launched a Tech to Gov Working Group to bring together human resource teams, hiring managers, tech leadership, and others involved in bringing more tech, cyber, AI, and data talent into government.

-• Accelerate the hiring and onboarding of STEM roles in engineering and science occupations in FY23 Q3 and continuing on an ongoing basis.
+• Accelerated the hiring and onboarding of STEM roles in engineering and science occupations.

 Agency Spotlight